auth0/docs/articles/quickstart/spa/vanillajs/interactive.md

 :::
 ::::

-## Show User Profile Information {{{ data-action=code data-code="app.js#29:43" }}}
+## Show user profile information {{{ data-action=code data-code="app.js#29:43" }}}

-The Auth0 SPA SDK helps you retrieve the [profile information](/users/concepts/overview-user-profile) associated with logged-in users quickly in whatever component you need, such as their name or profile picture, to personalize the user interface.
+The Auth0 SPA SDK helps you retrieve the [profile information](/users/concepts/overview-user-profile) (such as their name or profile picture) associated with logged-in users in whatever component you need in order to personalize the user interface.
 The profile information is available through the `getUser()` function exposed by the Auth0 client.

 The client also exposes an `isAuthenticated()` function that allows you to check whether a user is authenticated or not.
 This can be used to show or hide UI elements, for example.